Ahmed17Said06/ipinfo/README.md

 ## Introduction

-The IP Information Fetcher is a Django-based application designed to handle background tasks, performance considerations, and notifications.
+The IP Information Fetcher is a Django-based application that handles background tasks, performance considerations, and notifications.
 The main functionality is to fetch information about a list of IP addresses asynchronously and provide real-time updates to the user.

 ## Features